 Las Vegas approaches wedding milestone: 'Vegas or bust'

-Love is in the air -- and not just because of Valentine's Day.
+LAS VEGAS – Love is in the air – and not just because of Valentine's Day.

-Las Vegas may very well eclipse its five millionth wedding this month.
+Las Vegas may very well eclipse its 5 millionth wedding this month.

 "We just came up with the plan that we were going to rent a van, and we’re gonna drive to Vegas.
 If the flight’s not going to take us, we’re just going to take ourselves.
 One way or another," Erica said.